johndoknjas/hypixel-online-friends/README.md

 ### Acknowledgements:

-The `hypixel.py` and `leveling.py` files were originally from https://github.com/Snuggle/hypixel.py/.
+The `hypixel.py` and `leveling.py` files were originally from [Snuggle's repo](https://github.com/Snuggle/hypixel.py/).
 Since then I have made a number of modifications to them.